 281 I.A.C.
 12.3(6); 36.15(1).

-Corporal punishment is defined as the intentional physical punishment of a student and is prohibited.
+The use of corporal punishment, mechanical restraint and/or prone restraint is prohibited in all schools.
+Corporal punishment is defined as the intentional physical punishment of a student.
 It includes the use of unreasonable or unnecessary physical force or physical contact made with the intent to harm or cause pain.
-No employee is prohibited from:
+No employee is prohibited from any of the following which are not considered corporal punishment:

 · Using reasonable and necessary force, not designed or intended to cause pain, in order to accomplish any of the following: